Komodo National Park: Progress in Park and Wildlife Protection 2023-2024

 With the new GC-sponsored Marine Radar, illegal entry into the National Park at night will be far more difficult.

-This new commitment also includes increased Marine Protection against illegal bomb fishing and enforcement, for the first time, of No Take Replenishment Zones within the National Park.
+This new commitment also includes increased Marine Protection against illegal bomb fishing and enforcement, for the first time, of No-Take Replenishment Zones within the National Park.

-With renewed commitment by the Indonesian Government to maintain staffing levels of full-time Rangers and Consultants, Global Conservation’s critical investments to stop illegal poaching and fishing will continue to secure the future for Komodo National Park and stable dragon populations for years to come.
+With renewed commitment by the Indonesian government to maintain staffing levels of full-time rangers and consultants, Global Conservation’s critical investments to stop illegal poaching and fishing will continue to secure the future for Komodo National Park and stable dragon populations for years to come.

 Kika Tuff